-However, it should be noted that when dealing with registered land, it is only once formal registration of the transfer has been completed that the purchaser's title is legally complete.
+However, it should be noted that when dealing with registered land, it is only once formal registration of the transfer has been completed that the purchaser's title is complete vis-à-vis the outside world.

-Consequently, there is often a "registration gap", being the time lapse between the date of completion of the transfer of the legal title to the purchaser and the date of registration at the Land Registry.
-In the vast majority of cases, this is not problematic but in certain circumstances (such as the service of a notice on the registered proprietor by a third party who is unaware of the pending or completed sale), it can cause issues.
+Consequently, there is often a "registration gap" being the time lapse between the date of completion of the transfer of the legal title to the purchaser and the date of registration at the Land Registry.
+In the vast majority of cases, this is not problematical but in certain circumstances (such as the service of a notice on the registered proprietor by a third party who is unaware of the pending or completed sale), it can cause issues.